4. Penalties¶

 Outcome: Red Jammer has hidden the Star from their opponents, also hiding the fact that they are their team’s Jammer.
 Red Jammer is penalized.

-Rationale: It is unsporting to attempt to hide your role in the Jam.
+Rationale: It is unsporting to attempt to hide your Role in the Jam.

 Keep in Mind: If Red Jammer had held onto the Star instead of hiding it in their jersey, no penalty would be issued because they would still be visibly in control of the Star.